kariane/brunordgs/README.md

 Enthusiast in web and mobile development 💜
 - I’m currently learning Javascript
 - I started learning web development in May of 2020
-- Focus on Omnistack (Node.js, React and React Native)
+- Focus on Node.js, React and React Native

 Stay focus, drink coffee and go ahead.